Fix Realtek Driver Issues!

 Realtek Audio Drivers are probably the most commonly used sound driver on the Windows 10 operating system.
 This guide will show you how to uninstall the Realtek audio drivers on your Windows 10 PC or laptop.
 Sometimes you may encounter issues with your sound.
 So by uninstalling the Realtek drivers and reinstalling them to your PC you may be able to solve your problem.

-If you were to remove an audio driver as we show you in this guide, or if you were to install a new sound card/sound device to your computer then Windows will choose the best audio driver it can detect for your system and install it for you.
+If you were to remove an audio driver as I show you in this guide, or if you were to install a new sound card/sound device to your computer then Windows will choose the best audio driver it can detect for your system and install it for you.
 But you can also still install a new audio driver of your choice, which will override the driver that Windows chose for you.

 You need to have a sound driver installed on your Windows 10 computer to be able to hear sound.
 If you cannot hear sound from your computer then it could be an issue with the driver or it could be that you do not currently have a sound driver installed.
-But as we said above, usually Windows is pretty good at detecting your hardware and should have installed a driver for your sound card automatically.
+But as I said above, usually Windows is pretty good at detecting your hardware and should have installed a driver for your sound card automatically.

 Why Remove Realtek Audio Driver?